fouzan2006/lost-and-found-webapp/README.md

-# Campus Lost & Found Web Application
+# Campus Lost & Found Java Web Application

 A centralized, secure, and user-friendly web application designed to streamline the lost and found process on a college campus.
 Built using Java Servlets, JSP, and MySQL.